Skip to content

 Every project begins with a story.
 This one came to life in a 450-square-metre villa in Zekeriyaköy, one of Istanbul's most prestigious residential areas, surrounded by forests.
 A young professional couple had purchased their dream home and wanted to reinvent it to reflect their lifestyle.
-When Archidecors joined the project, we encountered a clear vision: modern but not cold, minimal but not soulless — a warm modernity.
+When Archidecors joined the project, we encountered a clear vision: modern but not cold, minimal but not soulless, a warm modernity.
+If you are planning something similar, our villa furniture service page walks through the process step by step.

 Our clients' villa had a wide south-facing glass facade offering panoramic views of the Belgrade Forest.
 The three-storey structure's total 450 square metres of living space demanded meticulous planning.
 Every square metre had to serve both an aesthetic and a functional purpose.